digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/how-to/use-form-component.md

     <img className="screenshot-full" src="/img/how-to/use-form/write-data-query.png" alt="Table with Data" width="100%" />
 </div>

 Now if you enter the product data on the form and click on Submit.
-The `addProduct` query will run and the entered data will be written to the `products` table in the ToolJet Database.
+The `addProduct` query will run and the entered data will be written to the `products` table in the JumpStart Database.

 <div style={{textAlign: 'center', marginBotton: '15px', marginTop: '15px'}}>
     <img className="screenshot-full" src="/img/how-to/use-form/final-preview.png" alt="Final Preview" width="100%" />
 </div>
 <br/>

-In this how-to guide, we have explored a practical application of the Form component in ToolJet.
+In this how-to guide, we have explored a practical application of the Form component in JumpStart.
 You can apply the same principles for a variety of use cases that requires data input from the end-user.

 </div>